 If you want to create a new Spring Boot project from scratch, just use Spring Initializr web tool or Spring Boot CLI.

 That's all you need to do.
-Spring Boot will automatically configures the Thymeleaf Layout Dialect for you.
+Spring Boot will automatically configure the Thymeleaf Layout Dialect for you.

 Namespace and Attribute Processors